If you enjoy working with computers and figuring out how things work, a career in Computer Information Systems is for you.

 Although you may choose to major in the broad field of Computer Information Systems, some students prefer to specialize in certain areas.
 Some available areas of specialization include Artificial Intelligence, Information Technology, and Informatics.

-Approximately 1,477 colleges in the U.S. offer a computer information systems degree of some kind.
-Our 2022 Best Computer Information Systems Schools ranking analyzes 704 of these schools to determine the best overall colleges for computer information systems students.
+This year's Best Computer Information Systems Schools ranking compares 520 of them to identify the best overall programs in the country.
 Explore this or one of our many other custom CIS rankings further below.

 Students who major in Computer Information Systems often have a strong background in computers and an understanding of software.
 Other necessary skills include mathematical and analytical skills, organizational, and communication skills.
 Professionals within this field must solve problems within information systems, so they must have the ability to analyze problems and efficiently create solutions.